AlessioMantovani/JadaF/README.md

 #### Installation for developement

-To install the dependencies, you need to download the repo and use requirements.txt (it's recomended to use a separate env if developing):
+To install the dependencies, you need to download the repo and use requirements.txt (it's recommended to use a separate env if developing):

 ```bash
 git clone https://github.com/yourusername/JadaF.git@dev